Citizen Mycology Skip to content

 6. If you want to save the print for later reference or microscopy then allow any condensation on the print to evaporate before folding up the foil.
 Label with date, location found, species and the collector's name before putting a plastic zip bag.

 Note: I have found that too much humidity can sometimes be detrimental, especially with brackets and conks.
 This usually presents as a very faint or nonexistent spore print and a lot of condensation on the foil.
 In these cases I like to print these without the bowl on top.
 Sometimes I will drape a paper towel over top of the cap.
 Just something to keep in mind.
-You will find your own little methods and tricks to get great spore prints.
+You will find your own tricks to get great spore prints.

 Some handy links: